dydxfoundation/dip/content/dips/DIP-5.md

 **Implementation**

-A [full implementation](https://github.com/dydxfoundation/governance-contracts/blob/master/contracts/stark-proxy/README.md) is open-sourced in the dYdX Foundation governance contracts repository.
+Upgraded Stark Proxy implementation [Stark Proxy V2](https://github.com/dydxfoundation/governance-contracts/blob/master/contracts/stark-proxy/README.md) is open-sourced in the dYdX Foundation governance contracts repository.

+**Test Cases**

+Test cases for Stark Proxy have been extended to cover new V2 functions.
+It is open-sourced in the dYdX Foundation [Stark Proxy tests](https://github.com/dydxfoundation/governance-contracts/tree/master/test/stark-proxy) folder.
+The deposit and cancelation process was thoroughly tested in both test and mainnet fork environments.

+[Detailed instructions](https://github.com/dydxfoundation/governance-contracts/blob/master/contracts/stark-proxy/README.md) are provided on GitHub to allow anybody to run the same tests.

 **Copyright**